vibe-exe/hope-doesnt-scale/README.md

 A slow, ambient postmortem for a startup that never launched—but definitely crashed.

 **Hope Doesn’t Scale** is 13 tracks of melancholy, false confidence, and quietly unresolved feature requests.
 Written in dark communion between man and AI.
 Mixed in a fugue state.
-Mastered through $87k of outboard analog gear that I'll now need to sell to cover my non-emotional, non-tech debt.
+Mastered through $87k of outboard analog gear that now needs to be sold to cover non-emotional, non-tech, actual cash debt.
-Brought to you by someone who still checks their metrics even though the app’s been offline for six months.
+All brought to you by someone who still checks their metrics even though the app’s been offline for six months.

 It's not just code.
 It's not just vibes.
 It’s **coping as a service**.